 Diaconal Ministries Diploma Program

-CCS’s 4-year Diploma in Diaconal Ministries: Studies in Transformation and Action is an intensive community-based program which enables students to remain in their resident location while completing the requirements for diaconal or lay ministry.
+CCS’s Diploma in Diaconal Ministries: Studies in Transformation and Action is an intensive community-based program which enables students to remain in their resident location while completing the requirements for diaconal or lay ministry.

 Course Requirements